DANS-repo/fedora-api/README.md

 ```bash
 {user_home}/src/fedora.cfg
 ```
-The first line of this file should contain connection details ()protocol+host, port, username, password) separated by comma's.
+The first line of this configuration file should contain connection details (protocol+host, port, username, password) separated by comma's.
 Like so:
 ```bash
 host,port,username,password